Florida Ag Research Presents Chilli Thrips Resistance Management Findings at FSGA AgriTech 20265/5/2026

-At the Florida Strawberry Growers Association’s Annual Tailgate in Dover, FL on January 14th, Dr. Jason Hamm of Florida Ag Research shared current findings from field work evaluating insecticide spray programs for chilli thrips management in Florida strawberry, with a focus on thrips populations, fruit quality, and practical sampling considerations.
+At the Florida Strawberry Growers Association’s Annual Tailgate in Dover, FL on January 14th, Florida Ag Research shared current findings from field work evaluating insecticide spray programs for chilli thrips management in Florida strawberry, with a focus on thrips populations, fruit quality, and practical sampling considerations.

 Why early-season thrips management is a focal point